 In Singapore in 2012, Epson Singapore Pte.
 Ltd. joined with Canon Inc. to cooperate with the Singapore National Environment Agency and National Library Board to begin promoting The Homecoming Project to collect ink and toner cartridges.
 Under the program, consumers can deposit ink and toner cartridges from any manufacturer in collection boxes installed in 21 branches of the national library.

-Epson Australia Pty.
-Limited.
-(EAL) is a founding member of the TechCollect Program.
-The program is one of three government approved co-regulatory arrangements for implementation of the Federal Government's Product Stewardship Act 2011, which began in 2012.
+Epson Australia Pty Limited (EAL) has partnered with EPSA (Electronics Product Stewardship Australasia), a member of the global recycling industry Sims Group Limited, to have its end of life E-Waste recycled.
+EPSA is a government approved co-regulatory arrangements for implementation of the Australian Government’s Product Stewardship Act 2011, which began in 2012.

 EAL participates in the Cartridges 4 Planet Ark program.
 EAL is a founding member of this promotion to recycle ink cartridges and toner cartridges.
 The aim of the program is to prevent cartridges from entering the waste stream and thereby reduce the potential environmental impact arising from the end of life disposal of cartridges.